dxdc/homebridge-blinds/README.md

 4. Send stop command at (`current_position` - `target_position`) / 100 * `motion_time` - `response_lag`

 `success_codes` allows you to define which HTTP response codes indicate a successful server response.
 If omitted, it defaults to 200.

+`max_http_attempts` allows you to define a maximum number of retries on a failed or timed out request (retry on 5xx or network errors).
+If omitted, it defaults to 5.
+If no retries are desired, set this value to 1.

+`retry_delay` allows you to define the number of ms between HTTP retries (`max_http_attempts` > 1).
+If omitted, it defaults to 2000 (2 seconds).
+The minimum number of ms has been set to 100 to avoid excessive requests.

 `trigger_stop_at_boundaries` allows you to choose if a stop command should be fired or not when moving the blinds to position 0 or 100.
 Most blinds dont require this command and will stop by themself, for such blinds it is advised to set this to `false`.